 What would I tell others in a similar situation?

-It can be difficult to adjust to life with a disability.
-We all take our health for granted until it is gone.
-It’s all too easy to become preoccupied with what we’ve lost at that point.
-While you can’t wish for a healthier you or wish your limitations away, you can change how you think about and deal with your disability.
-You still have control over your life, and there are many things you can do to improve your independence, sense of empowerment, and outlook.
-Regardless of your condition, it is entirely possible to overcome your problems and live a full—and fulfilling—life.
+Adapting to life with a disability can be challenging.
+We all take our health for granted until it is no longer available.
+At that point, it’s all too easy to become preoccupied with what we’ve lost.
+While you can’t wish for a healthier you or wish your limitations away, you can change your attitude towards or approach to your disability.
+You still have power over your life, and there are numerous things you can do to boost your independence, sense of empowerment, and outlook.
+Regardless of your situation, you can overcome your difficulties and live a full—and fulfilling—life.

 - Determine your motivation and what you value.

 - Acceptance is important, but don’t let what you’re going through defeat you.

 - Ask for help when you need it, be angry and upset when necessary, and occasionally ‘wallow’ in self-pity, but don’t unpack and live there.

 - Don’t let other people’s negativity rub off on you.